mui/mui-x/docs/data/charts/axis/axis.md

 ### Axis data

 The axis definition object also includes a `data` property.
-Which expects an array of value coherent with the `scaleName`:
+Which expects an array of value coherent with the `scaleType`:

 - For `'linear'`, `'log'`, or `'sqrt'` it should contain numerical values
 - For `'time'` or `'utc'` it should contain `Date()` objects